Sofirn C8G Panga rechargeable tactical LED flashlight – 2,000 lumens, 635 metres. The state-of-the-art! Customer reviews

 When you remove the tailcap to change the battery you’ll find rubber o-rings to keep the torch IPX8 waterproof/submersible (there are spares in the box) and flawless square-cut anodised threads so a twist of the wrist will “lock out” the switches to avoid accidental activation when the torch is packed away.

-One of the Panga’s best features is that it can be powered by either an 18650 rechargeable “super Li-Ion” or a new-generation 21700 Li-Ion with capacities of up to 5,000mAh, giving a third longer run-time.
-I stock a top-quality 21700 Samsung 50E Li-Ion specifically for this torch.
-Note that this format does NOT fit into older chargers but my new Liitokala Lii-202+ charger is designed to take it along with all the older sizes!
+One of the Panga’s best features is that it can be powered by either an 18650 rechargeable Li-Ion or a new-generation 21700 Li-Ion with capacities of up to 5,000mAh, giving a third longer run-time.
+I offer both Sofirn and Samsung batteries in this size, the latter costing a bit more.
+Note that this format does NOT fit into older chargers but my new Liitokala Lii-202+ charger is designed to take it along with all the older sizes.

 I’m also glad that Sofirn have resisted the trend to equip the Panga with internal charging, rendering it unsuited to "serious" use.
-Charging the battery inside the torch means that it’s out of service while the battery is charging, and the connection ports are often a weak-point in terms of waterproofing and durability.
+Charging the battery inside the torch means it’s out of service while the battery is charging, and the connection ports are often a weak-point in terms of waterproofing and durability.
 For these reasons professionals insist on external charging (and a spare battery!)

 In summary, the C8G Panga is a masterclass in flashlight design and function, incorporating the latest SST40 chip from Luminus with a perfect daylight-white tint (which helps you to see better!), the best construction (6061 aerospace aluminium, military-grade anodising, gold-plated contacts etc) and the best electronics (advanced temperature control, regulated output, reverse polarity protection etc).

 It kinda reminds me of Freddy Mercury singing “I want it all… and I want it NOW.”